Psalms For Life

 4 Look around me and see:

-no one’s willing to show kindness to me
+no one’s willing to show me kindness

 leaving me no place to run to—